top of page

 Vita

-Parallel to her professional activities, Rahel Brede completed her Master's degree in Dresden in 2021 with top marks.
-Since then, she has continuously developed her voice, including with masterclasses with Brigitte Fassbaender, Elena Gorshunova, Lucas Meachem and Margreet Honig.
+Alongside her stage career, Rahel Brede completed her master's degree in Dresden in 2021 with top marks.
+Since then, she has continuously developed her voice, including in masterclasses with Brigitte Fassbaender, Elena Gorshunova, Lucas Meachem and Margreet Honig.

 CV